Upload an app package to Microsoft Teams

 Uploading an updated package for an existing app with a bot might not show tab changes when viewed through the Conversations window.
 It's better to access it via the Apps fly-out, or test on a clean test environment.

-For bots designed only for 1:1 contexts, see Adding a bot for 1:1 chat only for an alternate way to access for testing purposes.
+For bots designed only for personal conversations between a bot and a single user, see Adding a bot for personal chat only for an alternate way to access for testing purposes.